Roibeard-Ruadhan/Hangman/README.md

 I managed to resolve this by trial & error, by placing a hangman-image command(that calculates the current guesses no) at the beginning of the loop.
 - I added a list of the previous errors to be viewed with every request for a new guess.
 - Changed sentence to advise how many guesses are left to guess(es) to allow for the number 1 functionality.
-- Deployment error with not finding run.py- Fixed by removing creds.json
+- Deployment error with not finding run.py- Resolved by removing creds.json after several tests at workarounds & discussing various options with the Tutor team.

 ### User Stories
 - As a User I want to be able to see the hangman at after each guess